THE REVEALED NAME OF GOD

 Conclusion on the vocalisation of the divine Name

+* The peculiarity of these two theophoric names is that they contain the entire tetragrammaton (YHWH).
 That's why they are taken as examples of proven vocalisations.
 Therefore, their respective vocalisation makes it possible to know automatically how the Name was pronounced: Yehudah and Ihuda (Judah), Yésûa’ et Isûa’ (Jésus): YHWH = Iuah or Ieouah.

 ** The conclusion of this book "A HISTORY OF THE DIVINE NAME", confirms a vocalisation of the Name (Ioua), discovered hundreds of years ago by the Spanish monk Raymond Martin in his book (Pujio fidei (Dagger of the faith (1278))).
 He himself had drawn his sources on the writings of R. Moseh Ben Maymon (Maimonides), in "The Guide of the Lost" chapters 60-64, Part 1, relating to the Name.
 Another scholar named Porchetus de Salvaticis (1303), like Raymond Martin, used the same vocalisation of the Name.

 "And everyone who calls on the name of Jehovah will be saved"